Ascent-Gaming/fivem-beauty-boilerplate/README.md

 By default, the UI will provide Bootstrap.
 This means you're free to start making NUI's using the full power of Bootstrap v5.

 > Customization for Bootstrap will come at a later date.
 In short, in involves adding the Bootstrap SCSS source files and setting up SASS to compile these files to CSS.
-This process can be made-easy by hooking into the `watch` command to auto-comile on changes to the directory your custom SCSS resides.
+This process can be made-easy by hooking into the `watch` command, i.e. by using [`concurrently`](https://www.npmjs.com/package/concurrently), to compile changes to the directory your custom SCSS resides as you make them.

 ### Development
 Use `npm run watch` to watch files during development.